 7 | Use clever storage solutions

 Although it can be tempting to buy all new organising products when you're doing a makeover, it isn't always necessary!
-In this post, I rounded up the 28 best pantry organising products, and I definitely would recommend some of these for your pantry - particularly those ones that extend the freshness and life of food products.
+In a previous post, I rounded up the 28 best pantry organising products, and I definitely would recommend some of these for your pantry - particularly those that extend the freshness and life of food products.
 But it's also important to try and work with existing items you already have in your home, such as small baskets, boxes and tubs.

 For example, in this pantry we used a small basket to hold tissue packets...

 And 4 baskets for separating party supplies into cups and plates; plastic cutlery and straws; serviettes; and candles & sparklers (note the temporary sticky-note labels so we knew what belonged where during the sorting process).

 A simple step shelf was a great way to make different food items easy to see and access, while also creating an extra layer of storage.